eugbyte/cs-cli-tutorial/bank-account-interest.md

 When launching the application, it prompts user for actions:
 ```
-Welcome to AwesomeGIC Bank!
+Welcome to Awesome Bank!
 What would you like to do?
 [T] Input transactions
 [I] Define interest rules
 [P] Print statement